Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 TikTok Lead Generation

-TikTok may not sound like the most obvious choice when it comes to ad agency lead generation strategies, but you’d be surprised at the number of successful conversions TikTok is generating for businesses of all kinds.
+TikTok may not seem like the most obvious choice for ad agency lead generation strategies.
+Still, you’d be surprised at the number of successful conversions TikTok is generating for businesses of all kinds.

 TikTok offers a dedicated lead generation ad objective that allows users to submit their information through an in-app form without redirects.